-- Object attributes that can be used for variables: absolute and no_init - Object attributes that can be used for functions and variables: location, @, root, and weak, - Object attributes that can be used for functions: intrinsic, nested, noreturn, and ramfunc.
+- Object attributes that can be used for variables: absolute, no_init - Object attributes that can be used for functions and variables: location, @, root, and weak - Object attributes that can be used for functions: intrinsic, nested, noreturn, ramfunc, and stackless.

 You can specify as many object attributes as required for a specific function or data object.